ram2134/SQL_Tutor/README.md

-# SQL_Tutor
+# Squtor

 <b>Note : </b> After following below steps, the prutor system will be connected to xdata-dataGenration.
-Please note that this is required untill the scripts are not added as the integral part of of prutor codebase.Following this step, SQL Tutor can be successfully configured in the local system.
+Please note that this is required untill the scripts are not added as the integral part of of prutor codebase.Following this step, Squtor can be successfully configured in the local system.
 For more information of each scripts involved, please go through the thesis report.

 <h2>Steps</h2>

-Download the scipt "Akanksha_Thesis_content_install.sh"
+Download the scipt "ARC_Thesis_content_install.sh"

 <b>Copy the script to Engine Container</b><br>
 docker cp '/path/to/script' container_id:/

 <b>Run the script inside engine container</b><br>
-bash Akanksha_Thesis_content_install.sh
+bash ARC_Thesis_content_install.sh

 <h3>Execute following command inside rdb container terminal</h3><br>
 <b>Get MYSQL terminal</b><br>